NAICS Code Law Firm & OHA NAICS Appeal Attorneys 13 CFR 134.304 & 13 CFR 121.402

 The deadline for filing is not waived.
 Under 13 CFR 134.304, OHA will dismiss an untimely appeal.
 Sometimes, the contracting agency may issue a solicitation that affects NAICS codes.
 If this is the case, then the OHA Appeal must be filed and served within ten days after the issuance of the amendment.

-OHA Government NAICS Code Appeal Services
+SBA OHA Government NAICS Code Attorney Services

 - Evaluation of your case for legal merit.